iAmMe27/Tahrovin/Optional Mods.md

 3. If when playing you get a bug where your lockpick repeatedly shatters after pressing trigger enable Change Lockpicking button to A for Oblinionesque Lockpicking Redone
 4. Have fun!

+## Lorkhan Music Replacer

+1. Enable Lorkham Music Replacer in the left panel of MO2
+2. Drag LORKHAN - UI Sound Effects.esp above TahrovinCR.esp in the right panel under plugins and make sure it is enabled

+## QuicklootVR ##
+1. Enable Quickloot VR in the left panel of MO2
+2. Drag QuicklootVR.esp above TahrovinCR.esp in the right panel under the plugins tab